Privacy Policy

 RestorationAudit (restorationaudit.com) is a product and service of RestoScope Inc., a Delaware Corporation.

 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you visit our website or use our services.
+It should be read in conjunction with our Terms and Conditions, which govern your use of our Services.

 1. Information We Collect